jgm/pandoc/doc/lua-filters.md

 Object equality is determined via [`pandoc.utils.equals`].

-### Common Methods
+### Common methods

 #### walk {#type-block:walk}

 `walk(self, lua_filter)`

 Applies a Lua filter to the block element.
-Just as for full-document filters, the order in which elements are handled are Inline → Inlines → Block → Blocks.
+Just as for full-document filters, the order in which elements are traversed can be controlled by setting the `traverse` field of the filter;
+see the section on [traversal order][Traversal order].

-Note that the filter is applied to the subtree, but not to the element itself.
-The rationale is that the element might be deleted by the filter, leading to possibly unexpected results.
+Note that the filter is applied to the subtree, but not to the `self` block element.
+The rationale is that otherwise the element could be deleted by the filter, or replaced with multiple block elements, which might lead to possibly unexpected results.

 Parameters: